Meet Our Staff

-Andrea has worked in the Student Access Center for almost 20 years, first as a learning disabilities specialist and since 2007, as the director.
+Andrea has worked in the Student Access Center for 20 years, first as a learning disabilities specialist and since 2007, as the director.
 A native of Georgia, she holds both an undergraduate and graduate degree in special education from the University of Georgia.
-Andrea has over 30 years of professional experience in the field, having spent 11 years in the public schools as a special education teacher before joining the office at K-State.
-She is a long time member of the Association of Higher Education and Disability, Learning Disabilities Association of America and the International Dyslexia Association and is the past president of the KS affiliate of the Association of Higher Education and Disability.
-She enjoys helping all students recognize and identify their strengths.
+Andrea has over 32 years of professional experience in the field, having spent 11 years in the public schools as a special education teacher before joining the office at K-State.
+She is a long time member of the Association of Higher Education and Disability, Learning Disabilities Association of America and the International Dyslexia Association.
+She is committed to enhancing all aspects of the University through the concept of universal design and enjoys helping students recognize their potential.

 April Penick, M.S.

 April holds a Bachelor's Degree in Psychology from Washburn University in Topeka, KS (2007) and a Master's of Science in Counseling Psychology from Avila University in Kansas City, MO (2010).
 April is a Licensed Professional Counselor and has worked with adolescents and young adults in the mental health field for 7 years.
 For the past four years, April has assisted students with mental health disabilities acquire accommodations for their classes being taken on campus at K-State.
 April is currently the secretary for the KS affiliate of the Association of Higher Education and Disability.

 Ann Pearce, B.S.

 Ann holds a Bachelor of Science degree in Animal Science from Middle Tennessee State University.
 Ann has worked for the past two years as Adaptive Technology and Access Advisor assisting students with adaptive technology solutions.
 Previously, Ann worked for North Central Kansas Libraries System and the Manhattan Public Library as an Assistive Technology Instructor, Department Manager for Talking Books, and most recently a consultant for both Talking Books and children’s services.
 Ann joined the office in 2012 and is assisting students with adaptive technology solutions.

 Natalie Beharry, B.S.